 - Idiopathic (unknown – about 50% of cases)

-In a collapse situation, there won’t be the sophisticated equipment such as EEGs (electroencephalograms) and Brain Scans to make the diagnosis, so we will have to watch for symptoms to identify the problem.
+In a survival scenario, there won’t be the sophisticated equipment such as EEGs (electroencephalograms) and Brain Scans to make the diagnosis, so we will have to watch for symptoms to identify the problem.
 It is important to know that one seizure does not make someone an epileptic.
 Multiple episodes are required to be certain.
 In some cases (especially childhood seizures associated with fevers), a person might even “outgrow” the condition.

 In addition to auras that give some warning that an attack may be imminent, there are also triggers that sometimes cause a convulsion.
 A good example is a bright flashing light.
 Avoidance of these triggers will decrease the number of episodes.